 The Town of Mora lies at the junction of State 434 and 518 where the Cleveland Roller Mill, which is now a museum, features Mora County history and culture.
 The old mill was the last flour mill to be built in New Mexico.
 It ground 50 barrels of flour a day from 1901 to 1947.

 Just six miles south (left) on N.M.
 518 is the La Cueva National Historic Site and the Salman Ranch famous for its raspberries.
-La Cueva has a wonderful restored church and old mill, and the Salmon Ranch gift shop and café are housed in restored buildings of the ancient town.
+La Cueva has a wonderfully restored church and old mill, and the Salmon Ranch gift shop and café are housed in restored buildings of the ancient town.
 La Cueva is definitely worth the side trip, especially during raspberry season from mid-August to October.

 The road rises coming out of the western end of Mora Valley and tops out near Sipapu Ski Area, whose base is 8,200 feet above sea level.
 It offers 20 holes of disc golf, as well as horseback riding, lodging, art shops and 300 miles of dirt bike trails.